KareemShaban1/clinic-management-system/README.md

 8. Medical Reports: Doctors can generate medical reports for patients and attach them to their records.
 9. Search Functionality: Users can search for patients, appointments, medicines and medical records.
 10. Multi Languages : System support multiple Language (Arabic , English)
+11. Responsive Design : System incorporates a responsive design to ensure optimal user experience across a variety of devices and screen sizes >
-11. Email Notifications: Users receive email notifications for appointment reminders and updates. (in progress)
+12. Email Notifications: Users receive email notifications for appointment reminders and updates. (in progress)

 ### Usage and screenshots